LBBL96/Pandas-Web-Scraping-Tutorial/Articles/README.md

     add(1, 3)

 <pre><b>[Out]</b> Run time: 0.00000065

 4</pre>

 We've re-assigned the name `add` to the enclosing function `timer(add)`.
 Now when we call `add()`, we get not just the added result, but also the run time.

 Python has a prettier way to do the exact same thing.
-We can use the `@` sign with the wrapper function's name after it.
+We can use the `@` sign with the decorator function's name after it.

 Make sure you don't leave a space between `@` and the function name, and don't use any parentheses.
-Put this on the line directly above the definition of the function that you wish to decorate.
+Put this on the line directly above the definition of the function you wish to decorate.

     @timer
     def add(a, b):